I never thought I’d jump on board the freezer meal prep train, but here we are!

 How To Store Batch Freezer Meal Preps

-There are many different ways to go about storing your freezer preps.
-The main thing to avoid when it comes to storing these meals is having a lot of air get into the container.
-Air is what causes freezer burn, which negatively affects the texture of your freezer meals.
-So no matter which direction you go in, keep this in mind!
+Air is the enemy of frozen food; it causes freezer burn, which negatively affects the texture of your meals.
+So no matter which direction you go in, keep this in mind

-- 1/2 Gallon Stasher bags – these are reusable but expensive.
+- 1/2 Gallon Stasher bags: These are reusable but expensive.
 They’re worth it if you plan on committing to this type of meal prep.

-- Round glass containers – these 7-cup containers are ideal for Instant pot and slow cooking because it’s easier to pop the frozen food right into the pot as it’s already in the right shape.
+- Round glass containers: These 7-cup containers are ideal for Instant Pot and slow cooking because it’s easier to pop the frozen food right into the pot as it’s already in the right shape.
 The one downside is that it’s hard to get the air out of a glass container with a traditional lid.

-- Vacuum Sealable Containers – these are fancy containers that come with a device that lets you suck the air out of them to avoid freezer burn.
+- Vacuum Sealable Containers: These are fancy containers that come with a device that lets you suck the air out of them to avoid freezer burn.

 Related: Minimalist Kitchen Equipment